 Extreme heat and cold can cause the board to expand and contract, possibly weakening it.
 Store it in a cool, shaded place when you’re not using it.
 If you’re leaving it out on the beach during a break, store it with the traction surface (the part you stand on) facing the ground.
 That way it won’t be frying hot when you step on it.

-Do I need a PFD?
+Do you need a PFD for paddleboarding?

 What type of paddle?

 In general, a long, tapered blade suits cruising in flat water, and a shorter, wider blade will work better in choppier conditions, where you may want to put in quick, short strokes.